The Bellman equation for power utility maximization with semimartingales: Verification

 In this case we can reduce our optimization problem to the class $\cA^{(D)}$.
-If furthermore $\ell$ is bounded (which is not a strong assumption when $p<0$), the class (D) condition in Theorem~\ref{th:DirectVerification}(ii) is automatically satisfied for $(\pi,\kappa)\in \cA^{(D)}$.
+If, in addition, $\ell$ is bounded (which is not a strong assumption when $p<0$), the class (D) condition in Theorem \ref{thDirectVerification}\textup{(ii)} is automatically satisfied for $(\pi,\kappa)\in\cA^{(D)}$.
 The verification then reduces to checking that $(\cpi,\ckappa)\in\cA^{(D)}$.

-(ii)~~How can we establish the condition needed for (i)?
-One possibility is to show that $L$ is uniformly bounded away from zero; then the condition follows (see the argument in the next proof).
+\textup{(ii)} How can we establish the condition needed for \textup{(i)?} One possibility is to show that $L$ is uniformly bounded away from zero; then the condition follows (see the argument in the next proof).
 Of course, $L$ is not known when we try to apply this.
-However, \cite[\S4.2]{Nutz.09a} gives verifiable conditions for $L$ to be (bounded and) bounded away from zero.
-They are stated for the unconstrained case $\sC=\R^d$, but can be used nevertheless: if $L^{\R^d}$ is the opportunity process corresponding to $\sC=\R^d$, the actual $L$ satisfies $L\geq L^{\R^d}$ because the supremum in~\eqref{eq:OppProcIndep} is taken over a smaller set in the constrained case. \end{Remark}
+However, \cite{Nutz09a}, Section 4.2, gives verifiable conditions for $L$ to be (bounded and) bounded away from zero.
+They are stated for the unconstrained case $\sC=\R^d$, but can be used nevertheless: if $L^{\R^d}$ is the opportunity process corresponding to $\sC=\R^d$, the actual $L$ satisfies $L\geq L^{\R^d}$ because the supremum in (\ref{eqOppProcIndep}) is taken over a smaller set in the constrained case. \end{Remark}

 In the situation where $\ell$ and $L^{-1}$ are bounded, we can also use the following result.
-Note also its use in Remark~\ref{rk:AfterBellmanThm}(ii) and recall that $1/0:=\infty$.
+Note also its use in Remark \ref {rkAfterBellmanThm}(ii) and recall that $1/0:=\infty$.